zeroc-ice/ice/cpp/BuildInstructionsWindows.md

     MSbuild msbuild\ice.proj /t:UWPBuild /p:Configuration=Release /p:Platform=x64

-If you want to skip building the test suite you can use the `WPBuildDist` MSbuild
+If you want to skip building the test suite you can use the `UWPBuildDist` MSbuild
 target:

     MSbuild msbuild\ice.proj /t:UWPBuildDist /p:Configuration=Release /p:Platform=x64

 It is also possible to build all supported platforms and configurations at once, with the following command: